logo

 • More than 1,500 funds

-You also won’t be able to buy and sell fractional shares, which makes the platform less attractive to traders with smaller budgets wanting a piece of highly priced US stocks.
+You also won’t be able to buy and sell Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
+They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo, which makes the platform less attractive to traders with smaller budgets wanting a piece of highly priced US stocks.

 Bestinvest also offers a range of ready-made portfolios, built and managed by Evelyn Partners’ in-house team.
 These are ‘off-the-shelf’-style portfolios and fit into three ranges: